 If you have information that indicates an immediate safety risk, please call the Department of Public Safety at 206-296-5911.

-To refer a student for CARE Team outreach, please use the Office of the Dean of Students online referral form.
-CARE Team referrals can be submitted by a student, parent/guardian, faculty, staff, administrator, or anyone looking to assist a student or request extra support.
+To refer a student for CARE Team outreach, please use the Student Alert form.
+Alerts will be triaged by the Office of the Dean of Students and the Office of Student Persistence to ensure the student receives the appropriate support.
+These alerts can be submitted by a student, parent/guardian, faculty, staff, administrator, or anyone looking to assist a student or request extra support.

 All CARE Team outreach will be conducted with privacy and sensitivity.
 At times, information may need to be shared with campus partners outside the Office of the Dean of Students; however, such information sharing will be done with extreme discretion.